Nanji Kalidas Mehta: Personal life

 Mehta was born on 17 November 1887 in Gorana village, near Porbandar in the Princely State of Porbandar, British India.
 He was born in a Gujarati Hindu family of Lohana caste.
 He left for East Africa at the age of thirteen in 1900.

-He married Santoshben Mehta.
+He married young and his second marriage was to Santoshben Mehta and they had four children - 'Didiji' Savitaben Mehta, Dirubhai Mehta, Nirmala Mehta nee Khatau and Mahendra Mehta (born 1932 in Porbandar).
 Shekhar Mehta, the sports car driver, and Jay Mehta, the businessman, are his grandsons.

 Mehta was a follower of the Hindu reform sect of Arya Samaj.
-As an active member of the sect, he was instrumental in starting many Arya samaj affiliated schools, colleges, and temples in East africa as well as India.
+As an active member of the sect, he was instrumental in starting many Arya Samaj affiliated schools, colleges, and temples in East Africa as well as India.